 As a freelancer, your interests are probably more in the crypto-trading side of things.
 If you’ve never delved into the world of cryptocurrency before, be sure to do your research and have a strong understanding of the risks and benefits, and don’t start trading until you’re feeling confident!

 In general, NFTs seem to be another crypto fad that may not last.
-Some were even saying as early as June of last year that NFTs were over, and yet people are still talking about them.
+Some were even saying as early as June 2021 that NFTs were over, and yet people are still talking about them.
 Just be careful what you buy into, there are a lot of sketchy aspects about NFTs and people are selling some weird stuff out there!